gethynellis/PL-300-PowerBI-Data-Analysis-Course-Demos/README.md

 # PL-300-PowerBI-Data-Analysis-Course-Demos
-This is the public repo for PL-300 activity.
+This is the public repo for all my PL-300 activity.
 I'll be placing all demo content here that I use when delivering ILT that students and the wider public can use

 If you want to follow along with the demos on the gethynellis.com blog you will need to download the following